-24 Goal #4: IMAG Students will graduate from high school and college Measuremen nt - Percentage of students achieving goal (College Readiness, Graduation, Metric 1 - Target (College Readiness) Instrument Year 1 Percentage of IMAG students that meet or exceed the appropriate proficiency standard will match the percentage of the Complex Area.
-2015-16 Complex: 39% Waipahu: 31% ACT Score Grade 11 Year 2 Percentage of IMAG students that meet or exceed the appropriate & Beyond proficiency standard will exceed the percentage of the Complex Area.
-Metric 2 - Target (Graduation Rate on Time) Year 4 Exceed the Complex Area % of students graduating Strive HI

-& Beyond 2017 DOE Goal: 90% 2015-16 Complex: 80% - Waipahu 81% • Graduation Rate (4 yr) 2015-16 Complex: 83% Waipahu: 80% • Graduation Rate (5 yr) Year 5 Exceed the Complex Area % of students attending College Strive Hi & Beyond 2015-16 Complex Area: 61% Waipahu: 56% College Going Rate Metric 3 - Target (Drop Out Rate) Year 4 Meet or lower than HI DOE % of students dropping out Strive Hi 2015-16 DOE 13.7% - Waipahu 17.7% Drop Out Rate Year 5 Lower 5% of students dropping out from IMAG Academy's previous & Beyond School Year 2021-22
+Goal #4: IMAG Students will graduate from high school and college Metric - Per Metric - Percentage of students achieving goal (College Readiness, Graduation, Attending College, Drop Out) Time Measurement Target Instrument Measurement 1 - Target (College Readiness)) Year 4 Percentage of IMAG students that meet or exceed the appropriate proficiency standard will match the percentage of the Complex Area.
+SY 2023-24 First 11 th grade class ACT Score Grade 11 Year 5 & Beyond Percentage of IMAG students that meet or exceed the appropriate proficiency standard will exceed the percentage of the Complex Area.
+Measurement 2 - Target (Graduation Rate on Time) Year 5 Exceed the Complex Area percentage of students graduating in 4 years Strive HI & Beyond Graduation Rate Measurement 3 - Target (Attending College) Year 5 Exceed the Complex Area percentage of students attending College Strive Hi & Beyond College Going Rate Measurement 4 - Target (Drop Out) Year 5 Meet or lower HI DOE percentage of students dropping out Strive Hi Drop Out Rate Year 6 & Beyond Lower the percentage of students dropping out by 5% from IMAG Academy's previous year

-Rationale: High achievement percentages of Metric 1 & 2 indicate our educational model and the resulting academic program is successful in regards to academic achievement as measured by HI DOE.
+Goal #4 Rationale: High achievement percentages of Metric 1 & 2 indicate our educational model and the resulting academic program is successful in regards to academic achievement as measured by HI DOE.
 Lower than target results can guide us to areas we will need to improve.
 As previously mentioned, ACT scores will help us to identify those with possible college readiness concerns within the tested subjects of English, mathematics, reading and science.
 Early ACT testing in grades 8-10 will guide teachers and our Academic Coach to identify interventions prior to this important Grade 11 benchmark.
 The STRIVE HI Graduation Rate (4 year) and College Going Rate provide an achievement level for all students to strive for.
 Lowering or zeroing out the Drop-Out Rate is our goal as we strive to provide an engaging learning environment where learners would remain in school.
 With our MLSS (II.C), instructional strategies, assessment and monitoring schedule (II.B.5) graduates of high school and college going graduates allow us to further understand our student's needs.